 Wilder, 30, has already stopped 35 of his 36 opponents in positioning himself as one of the best top-division operators but believes the opportunity is there to improve his standout 97% KO ratio in Birmingham, Alabama.

-“Arreola definitely has a style prone to a knockout.
+“Arreola has a style prone to a knockout.
 He’s a pressure fighter who will come forward all night.
 That plays to my style.
 I love pressure fighters who give me a challenge.
 They keep me moving and thinking.
-I love the sweet science and the art to it,” said Wilder.
+I love the sweet science and its art, ” Wilder said.

-“There’s only one name who can make this be what it is.
+“Only one name can make this be what it is.
 Every time he steps in the ring, he comes to fight.
 I think we chose the right person.
 It’s up to Chris to take advantage of this opportunity.
-He has his own history that he can make and it will mean a lot to him.
+He has a history that he can make, which will mean a lot to him.

-“I have a guy in front of me who’s trying to stop me from getting to the next level.
-I promise this is going to be an outstanding fight.
+“I have a guy in front of me trying to stop me from getting to the next level.
+I promise this is going to be a great fight.

 “I’m here to defend my title against a very hungry fighter.
 It’s a life-changing event for the man who holds the belt at the end of the night.

 “I never look past anybody.
 But I can look through them.
 Before I became a champion, I said I wanted to be an active champion.

 Just like I was active coming up.
 This has been my longest time away from the ring, so if all goes well on Saturday, I want to be back in the next few months.”